 Peer evaluators may include a candidate’s unit head (direct supervisor), and may include the campus chancellor or other academic officer for candidates at campuses other than University Park.
 Members of faculty review committees may have authored letters of peer evaluation for candidates under review.

 Promotion to Full Rank

-A member of the University Libraries faculty, either fixed-term or tenure-line, may be nominated for promotion to full rank by the appropriate Associate Dean or Director, by the immediate supervisor in consultation with the Associate Dean or Director, or by the first-level faculty review committee in consultation with the Associate Dean or Director.
+A member of the University Libraries faculty, either non-tenure track or tenure-line, may be nominated for promotion to full rank by the appropriate Associate Dean or Director, by the immediate supervisor in consultation with the Associate Dean or Director, or by the first-level faculty review committee in consultation with the Associate Dean or Director.
 Individuals wishing to be nominated should consult with their immediate supervisor and Associate Dean or Director.
 The Dean must support a recommendation to begin a promotion review (see Administrative Guidelines for AC23, section V, part C. Nomination Process for Promotion).